ACoS Marketing and How to Reduce ACoS for Optimal Profits

 You’re also able to schedule these reports to be recurring and to be emailed to you or your team members.

-I’d also highly recommend negating those search terms in your automatic campaign, since you’ll be targeting those valuable keywords in your manual campaign and you’ll be doing so with a more customized bid, allowing you to maximize your efficiency.
+We also highly recommend negating those search terms in your automatic campaign, since you’ll be targeting those valuable keywords in your manual campaign and you’ll be doing so with a more customized bid, allowing you to maximize your efficiency.

 Managing Bids and Budgets

-Do you have multiple popular child ASIN variations out-of-stock on one of your top listings?
+Do you have multiple, popular, child ASIN variations out-of-stock on one of your top listings?
 The sooner you can reduce budgets here, the quicker you can cut down on wasted ad spend since customers will be less likely to convert on your ads while ads are still delivering.

-Additionally, if you’re bidding aggressively for top of search you may want to lower bids to stretch these reduced budgets out longer so your campaign stays active for longer portions of the day.
+Additionally, if you’re bidding aggressively for top-of-search, you may want to lower bids to stretch these reduced budgets out longer so your campaign stays active for longer portions of the day.

-Be Willing To Adapt
+Be Willing To Adapt for ACOS Marketing

 At some point, you may just need to consider your established ad strategy as obsolete.
 One way to pivot is to expand into new ad types.